scjx123/ip/docs/tp.md

 ## Design

-The Architecture Diagram below represents a high-level design overview of the App.
-Specifically, it is done with an n-tier architectural style, where the higher layers make use of services provided by lower layers.
+The **Architecture Diagram** below represents a high-level design overview of the App.
+Specifically, it is done with an **N-tier architectural style**, where the higher layers make use of services provided by lower layers.

 ![here](Architecture_Diagram.PNG)

 **Main**
-For the main layer, it contains a single class known as *Duke*.
+For the main layer, it contains a single class known as `Duke`.
 Main's interaction with Storage
 When the app launches, Duke loads any previous data from storage and then connects the components of the app in sequence.
 Upon shutting down,  Duke calls upon method to save user's data automatically.